benrwoodard/awoberon/README.md

-# awoberon
+# awoberonr

 ## Analysis Workspace data extracter

-Use the debugger JSON request string found in the OberonXML
+Use the generated JSON request string found in the OberonXML Debugger inside Analysis Workspace

 ### How to get started